What Credit Score Do You Need to Buy a House?

 What is the minimum credit score you need to buy a home?

 Your credit score is important to determining whether you can qualify for a home, but the minimum you need varies drastically depending on the type of loan you are applying for.
-You might be surprised to learn that if you don’t have a credit score, you can still get get mortgage.
+You might be surprised to learn that if you don’t have a credit score, you can still get a mortgage.

 We’ll start by discussing the minimum scores you’ll need to qualify for a mortgage based on the different types of loan programs that exist.